madwayl/library/README.md

     - Have to set `display:block` to have it working
     - But why???

+- [] Tables are difficult to change the context of.
+    - Always have to use div inside them, for styling

+#### Text Wrapping

+- [] Can't wrap texts when on second line.
+    - Line should have a

 #### CSS States

 - [x] Difference between Focus and Active